20 Best things to do in Manila, Philippines

 One of the oldest Chinese settlements in the world, Chinatown will take you back to several centuries ago.
-With a wonderful old school arc welcoming you at the façade, it looks like you are transported to buy viagra in the old days.
+With a wonderful old school arc welcoming you at the façade, it looks like you are transported to Hong Kong in the old days.
 Have your fill with authentic Chinese food if you are done with shopping.

 6. National Museum